 Masters of Business Administration

 Accelerated Masters Doctorate Postdoctoral Studies Alumni

 primary_education:major_names: This is the name of the major(s) that this student has declared, and will populate the "majors" field on a student's profile (note: there is a limit of 255 characters per major).
-You can upload more than one major for a student by separating the majors with semicolons.
-Here is an example of a History and Biology double-major: History;Biology .
-NOTE: This is the only field that can be used to populate majors in Handshake via import. (newly required as of 6/11)
+The formatting for these majors must be capital case, with all caps used only for abbreviated program designations (i.e. BS Physics; BA Art History).
+You can upload more than one major for a student by separating each major with a semicolon (i.e. Biology;Chemistry).
+NOTE: This is the only field that can be used to populate majors in Handshake via the Importer. (required as of 6/11/18)

-*If you are having trouble importing a newly required field, please reach out to your Handshake partnership manager.
+*If you are having trouble importing a newly required field, please reach out to your Handshake Relationship Manager.

 Glossary of Recommended Fields:

 These fields are recommended, but not necessary.
 Collaborate with your team to determine which fields are most relevant to your workflows.